Mani-Bhaskar-Edula/Mani-Bhaskar-Edula/README.md

 <h3 align="center">A passionate Software Developer from India</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-✔️Chosen as 1 of the 500 individuals from a pool of 40,000 applicants for the G20 Jagriti Yatra program.
+✔️ Chosen as 1 of the 500 individuals from a pool of 40,000 applicants for the G20 Jagriti Yatra program.

-✔️Earned the coveted No.1 position in a 1-day development challenge by Red Hat, across India ✔️Taught 200+ students technology and Leadership.
+✔️ Earned the coveted No.1 position in a 1-day development challenge by Red Hat, across India.

+✔️ Taught 200+ students technology and Leadership.

-✔️One of top 5 teams awarded by IIEC ( Indian Innovation and Entrepreneurship community ).
+✔️ One of the top 5 teams awarded by IIEC (Indian Innovation and Entrepreneurship Community).

-✔️Mastered Tech such as cloud (AWS & GCP), Devops, web and App.
+✔️ Mastered Tech such as cloud (AWS & GCP), DevOps, web, and app development.

 <h3 align="left">Connect with me:</h3>